RandomSearch18/a-level-project/docs/readme.md

 This test was very successful, with the app working as expected, even on viewports smaller than would be expected for a mobile device

+#### Performance testing

+I performed performance testing using Chrome's 6x and 20x CPU slowdowns, but lost the results, so they are not available in this document.
+With a 20x slowdown (which I calculated as approximating a Raspberry Pi 3's processor, or a Snapdragon 600), the navigation app took 100-200 seconds to calculate a 2.7 km route ("Sixth Form Effingham" to "Bookham, Surrey" (which resolves to Bookham Station)).

 ### Final stakeholder feedback

 #### Final stakeholder feedback form